The Bankrate promise

 Who needs HO-1 coverage?

-HO-1 insurance does not offer coverage for a lot of perils that might cause costly damage to your home, not to mention that it lacks liability and personal property coverage.
-Because it is so basic, many states don’t allow insurance carriers to offer HO-1 coverage.
+HO-1 insurance does not offer coverage for many perils that might cause costly damage to your home and lacks liability and personal property coverage.
+Because the policy is so basic, many states don’t allow insurance carriers to offer HO-1 coverage.

 In states where HO-1 policies are available, they don’t typically meet the coverage standards mortgage lenders require for homeowners insurance.
 In other words, if you have a mortgage on your home, your lender will probably require you to carry a more comprehensive policy than HO-1 insurance.
 HO-3 policies are the most common type of homeowners insurance, and HO-5 policies offer the most robust coverage.